Can a Solar Panel (PV) System be switched off?

 Another important reason to visually inspect the panels is to check for cracks or any physical damages.
 A broken solar panel could become a safety issue depending on the severity of the damage.

-One damaged panel can affect the performance of an entire string so it is important to deal with damages as soon as possible.
+One damaged panel can affect the performance of an entire string so it is important to deal with any damage as soon as possible.

 For your safety, and the safety of others, we recommend that all solar panel owners and emergency personnel should invest in PVStop—a ‘liquid blanket’ fire retardant solution that is the only effective means of shutting panels down and preventing potentially lethal electric shocks during fires and floods or maintenance situations.

-If you have any solar PV installation concerns in Sydney, Melbourne, Adelaide, anywhere in Australia, call us at LJW Solar or a local CEC accredited installer.
+If you have any solar PV installation concerns please give us a call or contact a local CEC accredited installer.